monsieurbadia/w2gl.js/README.md

 import fragment from './shader/fragment.fs';

 // 1. first way
-// get the starter object from the init return function const starter = w2gl.init( { shader: { vertex, fragment } } );
+// gets the starter object provide by the init function result const starter = w2gl.init( { shader: { vertex, fragment } } );
 console.log( starter ); // w2gl is set in the starter constant

 // 2. second way
-// get the starter object from the init callback w2gl.init( { shader: { vertex, fragment } }, starter => {
+// gets the starter object provide by the init callback function w2gl.init( { shader: { vertex, fragment } }, starter => {
   console.log( starter ); // w2gl is ready in the callback scope only
 } );